micartey/karl-the-voice-assistant/README.md

 ### Motivation

-I coded this voice assistant, to tackle two goals:
+I coded this voice assistant, to tackle some goals:

 1. Refactor an old and broken Apple HomePod 1 and build my own voice assistant.
 2. Get to know Python development as I am mostly sticking to Java